 Many brands assume that eCommerce marketing is just another digital marketing jargon.
-As a result they have attained minimum to moderate success despite having awesome product offerings. eCommerce marketing shares its fundamentals with digital marketing but there are few key areas which one has to keep it in mind to make clear distinction between them.
-So is it really a rocket science?
+As a result, they have attained minimum to moderate success despite having awesome product offerings. eCommerce marketing shares its fundamentals with digital marketing but there are few key areas which one has to keep it in mind to make a clear distinction between them.
+So is it really rocket science?
 No…not really.
 Let’s have a look at it.

 What is eCommerce Marketing?

-Ecommerce marketing is a series of steps taken towards building a sustainable traffic on an eCommerce store which leads to sales.
+Ecommerce marketing is a series of steps taken towards building sustainable traffic on an eCommerce store which leads to sales.

 Any robust eCommerce marketing takes both aspects into consideration i.e. ‘Online’ marketing and ‘Offline’ marketing.
 So we really can’t restrict eCommerce Marketing to just the digital marketing part.
-We will deal with this aspect in more detail in the later part of the article.
+We will deal with this aspect in more detail in the latter part of the article.

-The most fundamental principle about any form of eCommerce marketing plan is to know your target audience.
+The most fundamental principle about any form of the eCommerce marketing plan is to know your target audience.
 If you ‘merely’ know about your audience and have this mental sketch of the ideal persona then you should seriously think about changing your business.

 Keyword research is an exhaustive topic and can’t be dealt in its entirety over here but we will broadly mention the steps involved in this process.

 For beginners, a keyword or keywords are the words or phrases your target audience types in search engines so that they get the information that they are looking for.
-These are also know as ‘search queries’.
+These are also known as ‘search queries’.

 You should do keywords research for every product you have on your website.
-The easiest way to do is by studying the first page search engine results of every keyword.
+The easiest way to do is by studying the first-page search engine results of every keyword.

 You must aim to build a list of at least 50 keywords which have a high shopping intent behind them, they are used by your competition as well, and they have a high traffic volume.

-After this you must try to find out the topics for which these keywords are being published by your competition.
+After this, you must try to find out the topics for which these keywords are being published by your competition.
 If you are not able to find the topics then you can search for allied topics on Alltop website.

 You should try to come up with around 10-12 topics on which you can write a deep insightful article.
 This will boost your image in front of your audience as subject matter expert and will bring depth to your content.